BenMagyar/Plurally/README.md

 # Plurally - A .NET Pluralizer

 Plurally is a mono-compatabile replacement to the entity framework pluralization services.
+Provides methods to test if a word is plural or singular, and convert between plural and singular words.

 ## Methods